AndyOooh/redbook_backend/README.md

 It is inspired by [Build Facebook clone with REACT JS AND THE MERN STACK 2022](https://www.udemy.com/course/build-facebook-clone-and-master-react-js-mern-stack-2022/).

-However, it differs in implementation (and sometomes choice) of technologies and techniques.
+However, it differs in implementation (and some) choice of technologies and techniques.

 ## Description
 This project is an imitation of Facebook without the full suite of features facebook has.
 Refer to [features](#features) for a list of implemented and planned features.